-- 1. Navigate to the Define access code parameter $\rightarrow \square$ . - 2.
+- ▶ If parameter write protection is activated through an access code, it can only be deactivated with the same access $code \rightarrow \boxminus$. - ► The user role with which the user is currently logged on the web browser is indicated by the Access status parameter.
+Navigation path: Operation → Access status. - 1.
+Navigate to the Define access code parameter $\rightarrow \triangleq$. - 2.
 Define a 4-digit numeric code as an access code. - 3.
-Enter the access code again in the Confirm access code parameter $\rightarrow \cong$ to confirm the code. - └→ The web browser switches to the login page.

-If no action is performed for 10 minutes, the web browser automatically returns to the login page.
+Enter the access code again in the Confirm access code parameter \rightarrow $\stackrel{\triangle}{=}$ to confirm the code. - → The web browser switches to the login page. - If no action is performed for 10 minutes, the web browser automatically returns to the login page.